SpaceTrekKSC/MakerBox/README.md

 ![alt text](images/uploading.png "Uploading Code")

-The example projects in this kit are free of errors, however, if you write your own code you may find an error when uploading your code.
+The example projects in this kit are free of errors, however, if you modify them or write your own code you may find an error when uploading your code.
 The software will show a message indicating the type of error and the location in which it appears in the code.

+##Using the Example Lessons
+This library includes examples on how to use each of the components included in the kit.
+Each example

 ## What's Included in the MakerBox